The Red Star: In roleplaying games

 In 2004, Green Ronin published a supplement for the d20 Modern roleplaying game, covering rules for playing in the setting of the comic books.
 As well as rules, it contains much background material not found in the main storyline, fleshing out the characters and backstory more.
 It features internal art mainly taken directly from the comic, along with additional art from James Ryman.

 Film

-Warner Bros. are developing a film version of The Red Star.
+In the early 2010s, Warner Bros. was developing a film adaptation of The Red Star.
 Josh Trank, director of Chronicle, was attached to develop the project in 2012.
+No further updates on the project were provided following the initial announcement.